Mackinac Island

 Horse drawn taxi.

-The trip into town was on snow and ice packed roads that we shared with snowmobiles.
-The horses were obviously very used to the snowmobiles.
-The road is starting to get sloppy with the spring thaw and will only get worse over the next few weeks.
-The fare between the airport and downtown Mackinac Island is $6.50 with a 2 fare minimum, sp I had to pay $13.
-It took about 10 minute to travel the mile and a half to downtown.
+The taxi ride into the Village of Mackinac Island was on snow and ice packed roads that we shared with snowmobiles.
+The horses were obviously very used to the snowmobiles and didn't shy from them.
+The road was starting to get sloppy with the spring thaw and would only get worse over the next few weeks.
+The fare between the airport and downtown Mackinac Island was $6.50 with a 2 fare minimum, so I had to pay $13.
+It took about 10 minutes to travel the mile and a half to the downtown.

 Passing the Grand Hotel in a horse drawn taxi.

-Getting out of the taxi, I immediately fell on the slippery ice.
-After picking my self up, I made my way to a step where I could sit down and pull rubbers over my shoes.
+Getting out of the taxi, I immediately fell on the slippery ice and my legs started to slide under the carriage.
+After picking myself up, I made my way to a step where I could sit down and pull rubbers on over my shoes.
 Even with the much better traction of the slip-ons, I fell a couple of more times during my visit.

 Other Keith Stokes travel reports